patriciatozi/patriciatozi/README.md

 ## 👋 print("Hello world!")
 ### About me
-- Brazilian based in São Paulo/SP
+- Based in São Paulo/SP
 - Bachelor of Science and Technology with an emphasis in Biomedical Engineering
 - Junior Data Engineer at Traive Finance Brazil
 - Event Team Leader at Data Girls